-Regardless of how reasonable or competitive you believe your pricing is, you'll likely run into at least some customers who want a better deal.
+Regardless of how reasonable or competitive you believe your pricing is, you'll likely run into some customers who want a better deal.
 It can be tempting to play hardball, or in some cases, walk away—but if you can negotiate a win-win solution, you'll have the chance to preserve not only your own interests, but possibly build a long-lasting customer relationship as well.

 Here are some tips for negotiating a winning scenario that can help keep both you and your customer happy.